hmmbob/HomeAssistantConfig/README.md

 ### Thermostat
  - Rooted Toon thermostat
    - Rooting enables local control of the thermostat, and prevents needing a subscription with Eneco.
 It requires a [custom_component](https://github.com/hmmbob/HomeAssistantConfig/tree/master/custom_components/toon_hmmbob).
-   - Connecting to emulated Hue on Home Assistant for light switches.
+   - Connecting to [emulated Hue on Home Assistant](https://github.com/hmmbob/HomeAssistantConfig/blob/master/emulated_hue.yaml) for light switches.
  - The Toon Thermostat also provides information on my smartmeter, measuring electricity.
 It receives this information through the P1 port on the meter.
 This also requires a [custom component](https://github.com/hmmbob/HomeAssistantConfig/tree/master/custom_components/toon_smartmeter) to work.

 ### Cast & Voice Control
 - Google Home in the living room
 - Google Home Mini upstairs
 - LG SH-8 Soundbar in the living room
-- Google Chromecast in my TV (currently not used in Home Assistant, but hey - it could)
+- Google Chromecast in my TV (currently not used in Home Assistant, but hey - it could be)
 </details>

 # My actual Home Assistant configuration choices
 ## Presence detection
 ### Owntracks
- - Installed on my phone, reporting via the Home Assistant webhooks
+ - [Owntracks](https://www.home-assistant.io/components/owntracks/) is installed on my phone, reporting via the Home Assistant webhooks integration on my location.

 ### Bluetooth
  - Raspberry W Zero